Graph Convolutions Enrich the Self-Attention in Transformers!: Background Related Work

-Our new attention method is designed on top of graph signal processing (GSP) which has a close connection to discrete signal processing (DSP)~\citep{sandryhaila2013gsp,sandryhaila2014gsp}.
+Our new attention method is designed on top of GSP which has a close connection to discrete signal processing (DSP)~\citep{sandryhaila2013gsp,sandryhaila2014gsp}.
 In DSP, a discrete signal with a length of $n$ can be represented by a vector $\bm{x} \in \mathbb{R}^n$.
 Let $\bm{g} \in \mathbb{R}^n$ be a filter that we want to apply to $\bm{x}$.
 The convolution $\bm{x} * \bm{g}$ can be written as follows: where the index, denoted as $i$, refers to the $i$-th element in each vector.

 GSP can be understood as a generalized concept of DSP.
 Signals are defined on the nodes of a graph, and the graph's structure influences signal processing operations.
-In addition, the graph convolution filter with $n$ nodes can be written with a shift operator $\bm{S}$ as follows:
+In addition, the linear and shift-invariant graph convolution filter $\bm{H}$ with $n$ nodes can be written with a shift operator $\bm{S}$ as follows --- $\bm{S}$ can be from a directed graph~\citep{9244648}:

 where $\bm{x} \in \mathbb{R}^n$ is a 1-dimensional graph signal, $K$ is the maximum order of polynomial, and $w_k \in [-\infty, \infty]$ is a coefficient. $\bm{S}$ is an $n \times n$ matrix where $(i,j)$-th element is non-zero if and only if there is an edge from node $i$ to $j$.
 Two representative samples of $\bm{S}$ are adjacency and Laplacian matrices.
-The linear and shift-invariant graph filter $\bm{H}$ is the same as $\sum_{k=0}^{K} w_k \bm{S}^k$ with a large enough value of $K$, which is called \emph{matrix polynomial}~\citep{9244648}.
-We note that this graph filtering operation can be extended to $d$-dimensional cases as in ~\Eqref{eq:sa}.
-Being inspired by~\citep{zou2022simple,maskey2023fractional}, we rely on the singular value domain analysis to understand the low/high-pass filter characteristics of filters (cf. Fig.~\ref{fig:vis}).
-See more discussion in Appendix~\ref{app:gft}.
+The graph filter $\bm{H}$ is the same as $\sum_{k=0}^{K} w_k \bm{S}^k$ with a large enough value of $K$, which is called \emph{matrix polynomial}~\citep{9244648}.
+We note that this graph filtering operation can be extended to $d$-dimensional cases as in~Eq.~\eqref{eq:sa}.
+Being inspired by~\citet{zou2022simple} and \citet{maskey2023fractional}, we rely on the singular value domain analysis to understand the low/high-pass characteristics of filters on directed graphs (cf. Fig.~\ref{fig:vis}).
+See more discussion in Appendices~\ref{app:gft} and~\ref{app:vs}.

-In the context of self-attention within Transformers, the core part of the self-attention in~\Eqref{eq:sa}, i.e., $\bar{\bm{A}}\bm{X}$, can be considered as a $d$-dimensional graph filter with $\bar{\bm{A}}$ only, where $ \bm{H} =\bar{\bm{A}}$.
-Our goal in this paper is design a simple (for computational purposes) yet effective form of $\bm{H}$.
+In the context of the self-attention within Transformers, the core part of the self-attention in~Eq.~\eqref{eq:sa}, i.e., $\bar{\bm{A}}\bm{X}$, can be considered as a $d$-dimensional graph filter with $\bar{\bm{A}}$ only, where $ \bm{H} =\bar{\bm{A}}$.
+Our goal in this paper is to design a simple (for computational purposes) yet effective form of $\bm{H}$.